 Web Slices and RSS Feeds are convenient tools to keep you informed of any updates to your favourite sites.

-This Is Risky!.
-I wouldn't advise it as it increases vulnerabilities, particularly when buying things online.
-See IE8 SmartScreen for more details.
+This Is Risky!
+I advise against it because it increases vulnerabilities, particularly when buying things online.
+See SmartScreen for more details.

 All text, images, cookies (files that hold information about your previous site visits e.g. clicked links, shopping cart content, and your log in details) are downloaded and stored in the Temporary Internet Files location.